orbisgis/geoclimate/docs/source/LCZ-classification.rst

 This method is valid mostly for built LCZ types.
 For LCZ types 8, 10 and all land-cover LCZ types, the method differs and will be detailed in the forthcoming article on the `References page <References.html>`_.
 For these LCZ types, ``LCZ_SECONDARY``, ``MIN_DISTANCE``, ``LCZ_UNIQUENESS_VALUE``, and ``LCZ_EQUALITY_VALUE`` are set to null.

-The source code is available `here <https://github.com/orbisgis/geoclimate/blob/v1.0.0-RC1/geoindicators/src/main/groovy/org/orbisgis/orbisprocess/geoclimate/geoindicators/TypologyClassification.groovy>`_ for those who cannot wait.
+The source code is available `at <https://github.com/orbisgis/geoclimate/blob/v1.0.0-RC1/geoindicators/src/main/groovy/org/orbisgis/orbisprocess/geoclimate/geoindicators/TypologyClassification.groovy>`_

 Output LCZ layer